slerman12/UnifiedML2old/README.md

 ### Desideratum, Pedagogy, and Research

-All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping thanks to their transparency and minimalism of implementation.
+All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping in their transparency and minimalism of implementation.

 [comment]: <> (Please see [paper]&#40;https://arxiv.com&#41; for more details.)